shahria7k/reddit_random_post_cli/README.md

 ### a basic node cli_app
 ## To get started type "npm install -g" in the terminal and press enter.
 ## To access the cli tool type "reddit" inside the command prompt(CMD) and press to open randiom reddit post window in browser
-## pass "-print" flage to print to post inside terminal
+## pass "--print" flage to print to post inside terminal